nathaniel1616/4-puppy-raffle-audit/audit-data/report.md

 ** The audit report is based on the following files: **

 ```
-src/PasswordStore.sol
+src/PuppyRaffle.sol
 ```

 ## Roles

-- **Owner:** The owner of the contract can set the password of the contract and view the password of the contract.
+- Players: Can enter the raffle and get a refund and stand a chance for winner the raffle
-- **Others:** No one else can set the password of the contract or view the password of the contract.
+- Owner: Can set the feeAddress and withdraw fees  and deployer the raffle contract

 # Executive Summary